-- Foremen and project managers can instantly create T&M tickets for unplanned or requested work directly from the field using a mobile app.
+- Foremen and project managers can instantly create T&M tickets for unplanned or requested work directly from the field using the mobile app.

-- Each ticket includes cost estimates for labor, materials, and equipment.
+- Each ticket includes cost estimates for labor, materials, and equipment with the appropriate cost code.

 - Only the tickets that exceed predefined thresholds are automatically routed to the general contractor (GC) for review and authorization.